Density Calculator

 How to Calculate Density

-For example, let’s find the density of an object that weighs 5 pounds and has a volume of 2 cubic feet.
+For example, let’s find the density ρ of an object that weighs 5 grams and has a volume of 2 cubic centimeters.

-The formula above makes the assumption that the resulting density value should be expressed in the same units of measure as mass and volume.
-It’s possible to to find density of an object when the mass and volume are not in the same units of measure.
+The formula above works well for SI units of mass and volume.
+It’s possible to find the density of an object when the mass and volume are in U.S. customary units of measure.

 The key to finding the density in the desired unit of measure is to convert the mass unit and the volume unit to the right measurements before using the formula above.